InjuSmol/Q-n-A-Forum-Web-App/README.md

 ### Instructions: Running the StackOverflow Replica Web Application

 **A. GENERAL BACKGROUND:**
-The Fake StackOverflow web application is a simulated platform resembling the popular Stack Overflow website, where users can ask and answer questions related to programming and technology.
+The StackOverflow Replica web application is a simulated platform resembling the popular Stack Overflow website, where users can ask and answer questions related to programming and technology.
 The application comprises both a frontend built using React and a backend implemented with Node.js and MongoDB.
 React is used for the frontend interface, while Node.js serves as the backend server, handling data storage and retrieval using MongoDB as the database.

 **Salient Features:**
 - Frontend built with React framework.